Mount Ainslie Nature Reserve

 Getting there and parking

-There are various entry points into Mount Ainslie Nature Reserve from the suburbs of Ainslie, Campbell and Reid, from behind the Australian War Memorial, and Northcott Drive near Campbell Park Offices.
+There are various entry points into Mount Ainslie Nature Reserve from the suburbs of Ainslie, Campbell and Reid, from behind the Australian War Memorial, and from Northcott Drive near Campbell Park Offices.

-From the Canberra Centre precinct to the west of the reserve drive along Limestone Avenue to the back of the suburb of Ainslie, or drive further to the Australian War Memorial car park.
+From the Canberra Centre precinct to the west of the reserve, drive along Limestone Avenue to the back of the suburb of Ainslie, or drive further to the Australian War Memorial car park.

 Australian War Memorial

 Parking is behind the War Memorial, along Treloar Crescent.
 There is pedestrian access behind the War Memorial along Treloar Crescent.